-- Whether there are engagement risks, including questions regarding the integrity of the top management of the audited company (note that it interviewing managers is an effective way of assessing their integrity); - ▶ Whether it is possible for the audit firm to allocate the necessary and appropriate personnel and time, and to perform audit procedures according to engagement risks; - ▶ Whether the audit firm retains professional staff having sufficient knowledge, experience, capabilities and competence required to deal with the specified engagement risks appropriately; and - ▶ Whether the audit firm could comply with regulations related to professional ethics.
+- Whether there are engagement risks, including questions regarding the integrity of the top management of the audited company (note that interviewing top management is an effective way of assessing their integrity); - ▶ Whether it is possible for the audit firm to allocate the necessary and appropriate personnel and time, and to perform audit procedures according to engagement risks; - ▶ Whether the audit firm retains professional staff having sufficient knowledge, experience, capabilities and competence required to deal with the specified engagement risks appropriately; and - ▶ Whether the audit firm could comply with regulations related to professional ethics.

-Regarding the examination of integrity of the top management of the audited company involved in particular, audit firms are required to obtain the information deemed necessary in light of the situation in accepting engagements, and the case of continuing existing engagements, as well as, in the case of accepting or continuing engagements despite the fact that problems were identified, document how the firm resolved such problems.
+Regarding the examination of integrity of the top management of the audited company involved in particular, audit firms are required to obtain the information deemed necessary in light of the situation when accepting engagements or continuing existing engagements.
+Also, in the case of accepting or continuing engagements despite the fact that problems were identified, documenting how the firm resolved such problems is required.